4 out of 5 adults (81%)* have changed their habits to pay for rises in the cost of living.

 Check if you're entitled to state benefits

 Billions of pounds of state benefits go unclaimed each year, and you could be missing out.
 The national charity Turn2us has a free and confidential benefits calculator on its website which can help you work out which means-tested benefits you’re entitled to.
-It also has a grant search tool or information on grants you may able to apply for.
+It also has a grant search tool and information on grants you may able to apply for.